Everyday Journey / FTA Photos: The Photography of Franck Avril Nature and Landscapes Architectural Floral Fauna People Products Abstract

 Actual photographic prints – unmounted else mounted on custom-made acid-free boards – are available through this website, EverydayJourney.net, in a variety of sizes ranging from 5 x 7’s to 13 x 19’s.
 When mounted, 13 x 19’s have a finished size of 18 x 24; 8 x 10’s and 6 x 9’s typically are set on 11 x 14 boards.
 Kindly contact us for any special photograph dimensions and / or individual projects which you may have in-mind should these not fit your needs.

 We offer A2 and A7-sized individual photocards as well, plus several different boxed sets.
 Each set contains 8 individual photo-cards and envelopes per box; each A2 card folds to 4¼” x 5½” (see our Products section).
 Contents of our boxed sets can be customized.
-We offer discount to re-sellers, retailers, and members of Dahlia and Iris Societies.
+We offer discount to re-sellers, retailers, and members of Dahlia, Daffodil and Iris societies.

 Our website contains our entire selection including our photographs of Schreiner’s Irises, Dan’s Dahlias, the Oregon Zoo butterfly exhibit; and other Nature photographs; plus selections from our other work in Photography.
 When ordering, please note that each medium – photographic print, Giclé print, four-color print, inkjet print, matte or glossy finish, as well as the choice of matting and any protective glass / plexiglass – will result in slight luminosity and even in slight color shifts that are natural to each medium.